COS Form and Documenting Evidence

 COS Form

-- Built the COS team
+- Build the COS team

 The COS Form is not an assessment tool.
 It is a mechanism to document rating decisions and provide evidence that supports the rating from multiple sources (including one or more assessment tools).